dmvjs/kwyjibo/README.md

 LIVE JavaScript DJ Website dynamically powered by Kwyjibo: https://cappinkirk.com

 [YouTube How to Use KWYJIBO](https://studio.youtube.com/video/61mAf_8swEE/edit) A rambling, unedited, video that talks about the functionality, walks through some of the code, and shows how to make audio files for the program.
+Grab a root beer and hunker down its about an hour long.

 ![How does Kwyjibo work?](01.png)